-Up to 40 points is possible.
-A minimum of 25 points in this section is required in order to meet threshold.
-This section gives the applicant an opportunity to describe the need for the project; how that project will meet an essential community development need; and how and why the project will improve the viability of the community.
+Up to 45 points is possible.
+A minimum of 30 points in this section is required to meet threshold.
+This section gives the applicant an opportunity to describe the need for the project based on existing, identifiable problems and conditions; how that project will meet an essential community development need or imminent problem; and how/why the project will improve the viability of the community.
+The section also allows the applicant to identify any past formal or informal efforts to resolve the problem.
 The application narrative must address the following.

-- a) Provide documentation with regard to the need, the cause of the problem, how long the problem has existed and how the problem affects the community.
+- a) Provide documentation of the need, cause of the problem, how long the problem has existed and how the problem affects the community.
 Document the urgency of the problem and if any state/federal regulations are being violated.
 Provide factual information that illustrates the severity of identified problems in community.
 Include photographs, maintenance costs, etc. as applicable. - b) Describe the importance of this project need as compared to total community needs. - c) Describe past efforts from the previous 3-5 years to address the community's overall needs.
 This includes the proposed project as well as any other city activities such as street improvements, water/sewer improvements, senior center, ADA, etc. - d) Summarize the alternative solutions that were examined to address the need above, including a financial analysis of all the proposed solutions (for example, if other solutions were too expensive, maintenance and upkeep costs are too high, etc.).
 State why the solution was chosen and the reasoning behind the choice. - e) Has there been a formal study/report completed that recommends the proposed solution?
 If so, who completed it and when?